Common Closing Mistakes Home Sellers Should Avoid in Central Florida

 Sellers often skim their Closing Disclosure or wait until the final day to review it.
 That’s how errors slip through, including incorrect prorations, payoff amounts, credits, and fees.

-Fix: Review it as soon as it’s issued and compare it to your contract.
+Fix: Review it as soon as it’s issued (usually several days in advance) and compare it to your contract.
 Ask questions immediately so adjustments can be made before funding day.
+Talk with your agent and the title company to ensure every question gets answered.

 Delaying Required Repairs or Leaving Them Unfinished

 Fix: Use licensed professionals and complete repairs early.
+I like to try to have repairs done within the inspection window, though that doesn't always happen.
 Provide receipts, permits, and photos to verify the work.

 Failing to Secure Payoff Information